lhindman/cs121-lab06-1/README.md

 ### Implementation Guide
 1. Expand the folder named FlowSampleEntry and open both FlowSample.java and FlowSampleEntry.java
 2. Design a program to satisfy the requirements in the Problem Description and Program Design sections
 3. Test the program using the sample user input and compare against the expected output.
-Carefully think about each of the different cases you'll need to test for to verify that the application is functioning properly.
 4. Commit the changes to your local repository with a message stating that Lab Warmup is completed.
 5. Push the changes from your local repository to the github classroom repository.